Stock market today: Asian shares track Wall Street rally as Japan's Nikkei nears a record high

-U.S. futures were lower after stocks on Wall Street set another record following some mixed reports on the economy.
+U.S. futures were lower after stocks on Wall Street set a fresh record following some mixed reports on the economy.

 Share prices have been pressing higher despite persisting signs of weakness in the Japanese economy, which fell into recession in the last quarter of 2023.
 Efforts to sustain growth at higher levels have had limited success, undermined by weak private investment and consumer spending.

-Changes to rules regarding tax-free investment accounts have accounted for some of the runup in share prices.
-A weak yen has attracted bargain hunters, and Japanese markets also have profited from investors shifting out of Chinese markets.
+Changes to rules regarding tax-free investment accounts have accounted for some of the runup in Japanese share prices.
+A weak yen has attracted bargain hunters, and stocks also have profited from investors shifting out of Chinese markets.

-Taiwan's Taiex edged 0.1% lower a day after breaching a record high as major market mover TSMC, the world's biggest computer chip maker, surged nearly 8%.
+Taiwan's Taiex edged 0.2% lower a day after breaching a record high of 18,644.57 as major market mover TSMC, the world's biggest computer chip maker, surged nearly 8%.
 That jump followed an upgrade by analysts of share price recommendations for Nvidia, whose main chip supplier is TSMC, due to expected growth in artificial intelligence.

 On Thursday, the S&P 500 rose 0.6% to 5,029.73, squeaking past its all-time high set last week.
 The Dow Jones Industrial Average gained 0.9% to 38,773.12 and the Nasdaq composite climbed 0.3%, to 15,906.17.